 L.H.
 Wong <firstname.lastname@example.org>

 The film details the long and often complicated relationship between Werner Herzog and Klaus Kinski.
 The film also the last collaboration between Herzog and his friend since school, Florian Fricke of Popul Vuh.
 Ficke composed the score of many of Herzog's most famous films and passed away in 2001.
+On the liner notes to the Nosferatu soundtrack, Herzog calls Fricke the "angel on his shoulder to Kinski's devil."
 See more »

 Was this review helpful to you?

 | Report this